 In this example, we see a similar idea being expressed, but it is a more general statement that does not have the same ideas, word order, or unique vocabulary that the original statement did.
+This information can be found in a number of different sources.
 This is an example of acceptable paraphrasing.
+In this example, you would not need to cite a source for this particular sentence - but you should still include Nature's Metropolis in your Annotated Bibliography, since you used it during your research.